eliasswitzer/3p99-gnn-project/README.md

 ### Overview and Challenges

-For a more detailed overview of the project and some of the challenges faced, please view the following video: [video link]()
+For a more detailed overview of the project and some of the challenges faced, please view the following video: https://www.youtube.com/watch?v=qPU6xWx640Q

 ## Installation and How to Use

 To get the notebook files, simply download them from the repo or clone the reop to your computer.
 To run the notebooks, you can use Google Colaboratory or another Jupyter Notebook service.
 If the code in the notebooks isn't working, be sure that you have run the `pip install` and library import code blocks.

+To get the most out of this project, it is recommended to have some basic understanding of neural networks in general and PyTorch.